tiffwu/job-filter/README.md

 ### How to make API requests

-We've provided an `api` function for you to use.
-It takes an HTTP method and path to request, and an optional data argument (if you are making a `POST` request).
-The `api` function will return a promise that may have data.
+We've provided an `api` function for you to use; it will be available in scope of your JavaScript. `api` takes an HTTP method and path to request, and an optional data argument (if you are making a `POST`).
+The function will return a promise that may have data.
 It can also potentially reject with an error.

 ```typescript
 api(method: string, path: string, data?: any): Promise<any>